mujtabaaslam/compiler/README.md

 To build the program simply run `make` in the root directory.
 To remove the compiled files simply run `make clean`.

 ## Execution Instructions
 Run the compiler program using the command `./compiler.native [flag] [file]` where the file argument are paths to a file that contain an infix style expression.
-Run the test suite with the command `make test`
+Run the test suite with the command `make test`.

 # CLI
 cli takes an amount of arguments and prints them out in order, one in each line.
 It also supports three command flags: